Texas does not have a state income tax, making it one of the few states in the US without such a tax.

 Corporate Income Taxes

 Also known as franchise income taxes, these taxes are associated with business entities in Texas.
-Depending on the type, income threshold, and business size, the tax rate can go from 0.331% to 0.75% on the overall revenue per year.
+Depending on the type, income threshold, and business size, the tax rate can range from 0.331% to 0.75% of the overall annual revenue.

 A few examples of businesses that are charged the franchise income taxes include: